Your Cart is EmptyContinue Shopping

 Type 3 hair is ultra-versatile.
 Using a blow dryer and diffuser can achieve a voluminous, cloud-like look that’s ready for a night out.
 Your hair also looks great with defined, air-dried curls.
 Finally, it’s also ready to rock a range of fly protective styles, from braids to twists and beyond.

 The only trick?
-Making sure your hair has the hydration it needs to grow strong and long without any breakage.
+Making sure your hair has the hydration it needs to get strong and long without any breakage.

 Type 4 Hair: Gravity-Defying Coils